seajupiter/purelisp/README.md

 # PureLisp

-A minimalist Lisp interpreter implemented in Rust, created as a project for the PKU Compiler Principles (Honor Track) course.
+A minimalist Lisp interpreter and compiler implemented in Rust, created as a project for the PKU Compiler Principles (Honor Track) course.

 ## Overview

+PureLisp is a simple yet powerful Lisp-like language with both an interpreter and a compiler.
+The language supports key functional programming features like closures, higher-order functions, recursion, and more.

 ## Features

+- Interactive REPL for quick experimentation
+- File-based evaluation for larger programs
+- Compiler for bytecode generation

 ## Getting Started